Cost of LivingUpdated May 2026

 Share:XFLRWE

 In Boise, where 236,000 residents navigate a housing market that gives you more square footage per dollar than either coast, rent prices is another line item worth understanding.
-The data shows costs costs a bit more than the US norm, running about 14% above average, placing Boise above average nationally for this category.
+The data shows costs is priced about where you'd expect for a mid-range American market, placing Boise near the national midpoint for this category.
 Wildfire smoke, drought restrictions, and earthquake risk create insurance headaches unique to western metros.
 Here's what that means in practical terms.

 Typical Cost Range in Boise